PrintKey 2000

-PrintKey 2000 is a discontinued screenshot software program for Microsoft Windows which rose to popularity in the late 1990s.
-The free software allows the user to modify screenshots after they are taken.
-The program is activated by the Print screen button or a configurable Control key combination, then displays an image of the screenshot for editing.
+PrintKey 2000 is a discontinued screenshot software utility for Windows that rose to popularity in the late 1990s.
+It was developed by Alfred Bolliger and originally released as freeware in 1999.
+It allows the user to modify screenshots after they are taken.
+The program is activated by the Print Screen key or a configurable hotkey, then displays an image of the screenshot for editing.

-PrintKey 2000, though lacking some of the features of paid programs, was well received.
-And thanks the fact it is compatible with Windows systems up to and including Windows 10, it still sees some use to this day.
+PrintKey 2000, though lacking some of the features of paid programs such as SnagIt, was well received.
+Owing to the fact it is compatible with Windows systems up to and including Windows 10, it still sees some use to this day.